-Swifts are remarkable birds – they spend almost all their lives on the wing, eating, mating and even sleeping whilst in the air.
+Swifts are remarkable birds, which are in serious decline in the UK with numbers having reduced by 50% in the last 20 years.
+Swifts spend almost all of their lives on the wing; eating, mating and even sleeping whilst in the air.
 Each year they complete an epic migration, travelling thousands of miles to visit central Africa during the winter, arriving back in the UK in May to nest and rear their young.
-Sadly, there has been a 50% reduction in numbers in the UK over the past twenty years.